chrisbroski/supportyourlocal/README.md

 Song media should be an array that includes media type (Spotify, mp3, etc.) a URL, description, and credits.

 Add 0 to infinite media - audio, video to songs and releases.
-Add 0 to infinte album art to a release.

 ### Central Site